JavaScript Core Concepts – this, bind, loops, generators, and more

 sayHi(); // Hello, John!

-, waiting one second between each using await
+The generateSequence function yields numbers from start to end, waiting one second between each using await.

 timers, or controlled iteration over async events.